michaeltelford/wgit/README.md

 ### Configuring MongoDB

 Follow the steps below to configure MongoDB for use with Wgit.
-This is only needed if you want to read/write database records.
+This is only required if you want to read/write database records using your own (manually configured) instance of Mongo DB.

 1) Create collections for: `urls` and `documents`.
 2) Add a [*unique index*](https://docs.mongodb.com/manual/core/index-unique/) for the `url` field in **both** collections using: